Eat healthy, varied and delicious food without deprivation

 5. Strengthen heart health

-Easily implement the Mediterranean diet
+Simply implement a Mediterranean diet

-How to eat Mediterranean food – without moving to Italy ☀️
+This is how you can eat Mediterranean food – without moving to Italy ☀️

 🫒 Replace highly processed fats with high-quality olive oil, whether for salads, vegetables or simply for dipping with fresh bread.

-I DO organic juices as quick support
+I·DO organic juices as quick support

 Sources: